Angela Puleo was one of thousands of Italian immigrants stigmatized as enemy aliens by the government during World War II .

-Angelo Puleo went through all that despite having three sons -- Charlie, Tony and Jack -- on active duty in the military.
-Many Italian mothers, in fact, pasted blue stars in their windows to show they had two, three or four sons fighting the war.
+Angelo Puleo went through all that despite having three sons — Charlie, Tony and Jack — on active duty in the military.
+Many Italian mothers like Angela pasted blue stars in their windows to show they had two, three or four sons fighting the war.

 As many as 500,000 Italian sons of immigrants served in the armed forces during World War II.
 But 600,000 Italian immigrants had not become U.S. citizens.
 The U.S. government therefore declared them enemy aliens.
 About 2,000 Italians were arrested and sent to internment camps in a little-known chapter of the Second World War.

 The government treated Italians on the West Coast more harshly than their counterparts in the East.
 Many had to move inland.
 East Coast Italians had it a little better because their dense neighborhoods gave them political clout.
 Italians, after all, helped elect Fiorella LaGuardia mayor of New York City.

 But still, Italians throughout the country carried the stigma of their classification as enemy aliens.
 They lost jobs because of curfews.
 The government shut down their Italian-language newspapers, and the U.S. Navy requisitioned their fishing yawls.
 They had to give up cameras and short-wave radios for military reasons.

 The day after Pearl Harbor, the U.S. government began to impound the assets, bank accounts and homes of Japanese people on the West Coast.